Food Defense procedure: introduction

 • The company premises are secured using appropriate methods.

-• All places, where practical, that can be used to temporarily hide for deliberate contamination (for example, nooks and crannies, false ceilings) are minimized.
+• All places, where practical, that can be used to temporarily hide substances for deliberate contamination (for example, nooks and crannies, false ceilings) are minimized.

 • There is adequate indoor and outdoor lighting, including emergency lighting, to facilitate the detection of suspicious or unusual activity.